Quick start

 4. Select your configuration under Klaro!
 Configuration

-5. Define a Privacy Policy URL (possibly as an internal link)
+5. Define a Privacy Policy URL, for example an internal link

-6. Define a Imprint URL (possibly as an internal link)
+6. Define an Imprint URL, for example an internal link

 13. Modify your third-party scripts